Has your health gone downhill after being involved in a car accident?

 People with a history of head injury need additional support in the short-term.
 In addition to the post-concussive symptoms, you may also be dealing with stressors that if gone unchecked, could derail your recovery or cause you to relapse.
 So, in addition to solving your focused symptoms, you also need to build resilience.
 This will prevent another head injury (even a mild one) from causing a symptom relapse.

 Don’t you want to get back out there and bungee jump again?
 Or maybe you just want to be well enough to not have to wear a mask every day to hide your symptoms.
 We get it.
-Here at Neurvana Health, we don’t just want you to get better; we want you to STAY better!
+Here at Neurvana Naturopathic Medicine, we don’t just want you to get better; we want you to STAY better!